 We still have people who are confused by the electronic voting machines, even though they've been in use here for two and a half years, that is, five elections.
 Some people insist that we're using different kinds of machines every time.
 I tell them that the only things that really change are the offices and the names on the ballot.
 The use of the machine is the same each time.
 I realize that some voters are new, but they're usually not the ones who seem confused by the machines.
 Often, if a voter approaching the machine seems to have a confused or apprehensive look, I'll ask if they want me to show them how to use the machine before they vote.
 The ones who try my patience the most are the ones who insist that, no, they don't need any help; they've done it before.
 Then, they go into the booth and say, "Oh, this looks different." and then they want help, at which point, I can only talk to them through the curtain, or ask them to step out so I can show them on a sample ballot.

 Because it was a primary, we had the usual problems with voters who want to vote for candidates not in their party.
 We try to explain that, in the primary election, voters can only vote within their registered party, but some people don't like that.
 They want to do what they want, regardless of party rules or the law, and they get angry at the poll workers, as if it's our fault.
 Fortunately, I didn't have anyone get angry with me when I asked their party so that I could set the machine properly, as happened in the primary last year.
 I did have one woman, a Republican, who was in the voting booth with her little girl, who was asking why Mommy wasn't voting for "the girl", at which point, the woman came out of the booth and asked me if she could change her choice of party.
-I said that, yes, she could do that, but
+I said that, yes, she could do that, but not at the time she was voting.

 We had the usual cases of voters who came to our polling place who didn't know where their polling place was.
 We could deal with those questions with a single phone call, but it surprises me that people seem unaware that they could make that phone call themselves, or find the information on the internet.
 In thirty-four years of voting, I have never failed to find out, before Election Day, where my polling place was.
 I don't think it's that difficult, really.